jscoq/jscoq/docs/manual.md

 ## Basic Usage

-The main page showcases jsCoq by walking through a proof for the infinitude of primes using [`math-comp`](https://github.com/math-comp/math-comp), due to Georges Gonthier.
+The main page showcases jsCoq by walking through a proof that the square root of 2 is not rational, due to Milad Niqui.

 Once jsCoq finishes loading, you can step through the proof using the arrow buttons on the toolbar (top right), or using these keyboard